Discrete Diffusion Models: Novel Analysis and New Sampler Guarantees: Main Convergence Results

 Furthermore, by letting $t_{k+1} - t_k = \kappa \min\cbrc{1, T-t_k}$ and choosing $T = \log (d (\log S) /\eps)$, we have that $\KL{q_\delta}{p_{T-\delta}}$ achieves $\eps$ error with $N = \Tilde{O}\brc{d^2 S / \eps}$ sampling steps.

 \end{theorem}

 \Cref{thm:conv_disc_diff} indicates that it takes at most $\Tilde{O}(d^2 S / \eps)$ iterations to approximate a $\delta$-perturbed distribution of $q_0$ to $\eps$-accuracy in KL-divergence.
 The {\em linear} dependence on $S$ improves upon the best previously known result for $\tau$-leaping in \cite{ren2025stoc-int} by a factor of $\calO(S)$.\footnote{The error bound in \cite{ren2025stoc-int} does not explicitly characterize the dependence on $S$.
 However, it is straightforward to derive the quadratic dependence on $S$ from their proof steps. } This order-level improvement has important practical implications, because $S$ is often very large for many NLP tasks (e.g., $S = 50257$ \cite{lou2024entropy}).
-The full proof is in \Cref{app:thm_conv_disc_diff_proof}, and we have provided a proof sketch in \Cref{sec:thm_conv_disc_diff_proof_sketch}.
+We have performed a numerical study to validate such linear dependence in \Cref{fig:kl-vs-S} in \Cref{app:numer}.
+The full proof of \Cref{thm:conv_disc_diff} is in \Cref{app:thm_conv_disc_diff_proof}, and we have provided a proof sketch in \Cref{sec:thm_conv_disc_diff_proof_sketch}.